Master of Computer Science (Featuring Data Science Track)

 You don’t have to wait to get started towards your MCS degree — you can try out an open course online and begin learning today.
 If you later apply and are admitted to the degree program, your assignments completed in open courses can count toward completion of degree courses.

-Applicants should hold a 4-year bachelor's degree (or equivalent).
-Students with a bachelor’s degree in a field other than CS are encouraged to apply, but to succeed in graduate-level CS courses, they must have prerequisite coursework or commensurate experience in object-oriented programming, data structures, algorithms, linear algebra, and statistics/probability.Learn more about admissions
+Applicants must hold a 4-year bachelor's degree (or equivalent).
+Students with a bachelor’s degree in a field other than CS are encouraged to apply, but to succeed in graduate-level CS courses, they must have prerequisites in object-oriented programming, data structures, algorithms, linear algebra, and statistics.Learn more about admissions

-The Master of Computer Science (MCS) is a degree program that includes advanced coursework in artificial intelligence, databases, human-computer interaction, software engineering, scientific computing, and high-performance computing.
+The Master of Computer Science (MCS) is a degree program that includes advanced coursework in artificial intelligence, databases, interactive computing, software engineering, scientific computing, and high-performance computing.
 A well-known track specifically for studies in data science (the MCS-DS) is available.Learn more about academics

 Join the ranks of technology industry visionaries who have degrees from Illinois Computer Science, including founders and leaders of Match.com, Microsoft, Netscape, PayPal, YouTube, and Yelp.Learn more about careers